-For the 1996-1998 American Community Survey, the data on fertility (also referred to as "children ever born") were derived from answers to Question 17, which was asked of all women 15 years old and over regardless of marital status.
+For the 1996-1998 American Community Survey (ACS), the data on fertility (also referred to as "children ever born") was asked of all women 15 years old and over regardless of marital status.
 Stillbirths, stepchildren, and adopted children were excluded from the number of children ever born.
 Ever-married women were instructed to include all children born to them before and during their most recent marriage, children no longer living, and children living away from home, as well as children who were still living in the home.
-Never-married women were instructed to include all children ever born was asked to measure lifetime fertility experience of women up to the survey date.
+Never-married women were instructed to include all children born to them.
+The question on children ever born was asked to measure lifetime fertility experience of women up to the survey date.